TeddTech/Student_ShinyApp/Documentation.md

 ![](pics/2age.JPG)

-Enter the student age using a slider input
+Enter the student age using a slider input.

 ![](pics/3sex.JPG)

-Enter the students sex using a radio input
+Enter the students sex using a radio input.

 ![](pics/4guard.JPG)

-Select what guardian a student has
+Select what guardian a student has.

 ![](pics/5internet.JPG)

-Select if a student has access to internet at home or not
+Select if a student has access to internet at home or not.

 ![](pics/6relationship.JPG)

-Select if student is in a relationship or not
+Select if student is in a relationship or not.

 ![](pics/7study.JPG)

-Select how many hours a day a student studies
+Select how many hours a day a student studies.

 ![](pics/8free.JPG)

-Select how many hours a day of free time a student has
+Select how many hours a day of free time a student has.